Annytomica/gene_expression/README.md

 # Testing

 ## General Strategy
-Functions were tested as they were developed by running run.py within IDE terminal.
+Functions were tested as they were developed by running run.py within IDE terminal (Gitpod).
 The app was only deployed to Heroku once all gene name search and general functions were developed.
 The ensembl ID search functions were added after deployment, with initial function testing still carried out in IDE terminal.

 All functions, including validation steps were tested after each deployment.
 Testing steps were as follows:
 1. search selection